 Project Management [Course] (3)

 Project Management involves planning, organization, managing, and controlling project activities to ensure that the project reaches its objectives at the desired scope, cost, and schedule.
 Students will spend the majority of their time running and evaluating projects including some which will be community service and/or economic development oriented.
-Also listed as SMM 390.
-Prerequisite: MGMT 2020 or SPMM 2020 or junior standing or permission of the instructor.
-(Offered alternate years)
+Also listed as SPMM 3900.
+Prerequisite for Traditional Undergraduate programs: MGMT 2020 or SPMM 2020 or junior standing or permission of the instructor.
+Prerequisites for Business Management majors: PSYC 4410, SOCS 3410, PSYC 4520, and BUAD 4350.

 Managerial Toolbox [Practicum] (3)